 What To Do For Fabulous Feet

-If you have diabetes or poor circulation in your feet, consult Dr. Petty so he can recommend a customized pedicure that both you and your salon can follow for optimal foot health.
+If you have diabetes or poor circulation in your feet, consult Dr. Petty or one of the podiatrists at Family Foot & Ankle Centers, so he can recommend a customized pedicure that both you and your salon can follow for optimal foot health.

-Schedule your pedicure first thing in the morning.
-Salon foot baths are typically cleanest earlier in the day.
+Schedule your pedicure first thing in the morning as salon foot baths are typically cleanest earlier in the day.
 If you’re not a morning person, make sure that the salon filters and cleans the foot bath between clients.
+Many salons are now using a disposable liner in their foot baths.

 Bring your own pedicure utensils to the salon.
 Bacteria and fungus can move easily from one person to the next if the salon doesn’t use proper sterilization techniques.

-When eliminating thick, dead skin build-up, also known as calluses, on the heel, ball and sides of the feet, use a pumice stone, foot file or exfoliating scrub.
-Soak feet in warm water for at least five minutes, then use the stone, scrub, or foot file to gently smooth calluses and other rough patches.
+Use a pumice stone or foot file to remove thick, dry skin calluses on the heels, Soak feet in warm water for at least five minutes before using the stone or foot file to gently smooth calluses and other rough areas.

-When trimming nails, use a toenail clipper with a straight edge to ensure your toenail is cut straight across.
+Use a toenail clipper with a straight edge to ensure your toenail is cut straight across.
 Other tools like manicure scissors or fingernail clippers increase the risk of ingrown toenails because of their small, curved shape.
-See Dr. Petty if you have a tendency to develop ingrown toenails.
+See one our podiatrists at Family Foot & Ankle Centers if you have a tendency to develop ingrown toenails.
+A pedicurist is not a foot doctor and should never offer to remove your ingrown toenail.
+NEVER let them dig into your toe.

 To smooth nail edges, use an emery board.
-File lightly in one direction without using too much pressure, being sure not to scrape the nail’s surface.
+File lightly in one direction without using too much pressure and being sure not to scrape the nail’s surface as this can lead to a fungal infection.

 Gently run a wooden or rubber manicure stick under your nails to keep them clean.
 This helps remove the dirt and build-up you may or may not be able to see.

-Maintain the proper moisture balance of the skin on your feet by applying emollient-enriched moisturizer to keep soles soft.
+Maintain the proper moisture balance of the skin on your feet by applying moisturizer to keep the soles soft.
+Amlactin, CeraVe, and Aquaphor are some of our podiatrists recommendations.